 Joni Mitchell, Canada’s queen of folk/pop first wrote this song and performed it in the 1970’s.
 However, it wasn’t until recent renditions from well-known artists such as Counting Crows that the song slowly regained its popularity.

 Interestingly, this song requires a special tuning of your guitar in order to pull-off.
 Apart from the unusual tuning, the rest of the song is pretty straightforward and should pose no problem for you.
 Have fun!

 p.s.: Towards the end of the video tutorial, there is a special performance by Mark and his wife, Marla.
 Enjoy…

 1 – Big Yellow Taxi is a really fun song to play especially if you are still new to the guitar.
 This song can do wonders in helping you practice and learn the barre chords.
-You might want to spend some time to build up your finger strength and endurance prior to tackling this song.
+You might want to spend some time building up your finger strength and endurance prior to tackling this song.

 2 – Alternate tuning.
 The song is played with an open D tuning.
 If you find that the alternate tuning causes your guitar to become unplayable, you might want to consider using a capo on the 2nd fret so that it reduces the strain on your instrument.